cl20813/Software_Setup/install_gems_tco_local.md

 The ```pyproject.toml file specifies the build system requirements and configuration```, while the ```setup.py file defines the package metadata and installation instructions```.

+## If your environemnt still can't find the package then make sure to change your working directory.
+Python's ability to locate modules indeed depends on the current working directory and sys.path.
+When your working directory is GEMS_TCO/exercise, Python might not be able to find the GEMS_TCO module because it's looking for it relative to that directory.

 # Window:

 Open the anaconda command prompt because environment 'jl2815' is under there